irbujam/ss_log_event_monitor/README.md

 - powershell version 5.1 is installed

+Notes:
-This script will open a windows dialog box at start asking user to select the log file.
-Please select appropriate subspace farmer log file and follow the prompts.
+- At start, there will be a prompt via windows dialog box to select the subspace farmer log file.
+Please select appropriate file and follow the prompts.

-Thank you for using this script.
-Feedback is appreciated.
+* For questions and feedback please contact (rs_00) in subspace discord channel.